 Here are some questions that you might be asked:

 Online communities offer a great way for you to research topics and find out more about issues that matter to you.
 These are only a few places online for more information and to connect to other foster youth.
 Remember to be smart and be safe online.

 FosterClub is a web site for young adults who are transitioning out of foster care.
-You can learn about the experiences of former foster youth and find articles, blogs, and message boards.
+You can learn about the experiences of former foster youth and find articles, blogs, and resource guides.

 Jim Casey Youth Opportunities Initiative helps young adults who are leaving foster care and is leading the way in advocating for older youth in foster care.

 FosterStrong empowers current and former foster youth to reclaim their narratives by authentically sharing our own journey’s of moving from trauma to triumph.
 FosterStrong shares stories through podcasts.

 All out-of-home care providers in Wisconsin must be licensed, with the exception of relatives.
 Each type of care has a set of rules and regulations that must be followed to remain licensed and be paid.

 If you believe your placement is not following any of these rules, you need to tell your lawyer, case manager, or social worker.
 In Milwaukee, you can report issues of abuse or neglect to 414-220-SAFE (220- 7233).
 In other counties, call the Department of Health and Human Services in that county or call the National Child Abuse Hotline at 800-4-A-CHILD, which will refer you to the agency that serves your area.

 In Wisconsin, all foster homes must be licensed.
 The exception is relative caregivers who may be under the Kinship Care program.
 The homes of relatives will be checked to ensure they are safe and that no one living there has a criminal record that would indicate activity that endangers you.